 - Cuts to NIH in one year can set back brain tumor research for many years.

 - Brain tumors are one of the most deadly forms of cancer and have among the fewest therapeutic options – thus research funding is absolutely critical to finding new ways to survive and improve quality of life.

 - Private philanthropy cannot fill in for the key leadership role that NIH plays in funding, coordinating, and advancing research.

-Congress should maintain its historic bipartisan commitment to the fight against cancer including brain tumors by increasing appropriations for FY 2014 to $32 billion and a commensurate increase for the National Cancer Institute to $5.2 billion.
+Congress should maintain its historic bipartisan commitment to the fight against cancer including brain tumors by increasing NIH appropriations for FY 2015 to $32 billion, and increasing funding for the National Cancer Institute to $5.26 billion.